ShahriyarHussain/DevLog/README.md

 A simple blog with basic functionalities like posting texts with images, post tags, rich text formatting and also commenting to posts.

 ## PLEASE SWITCH TO REBUILD BRANCH FOR LOCAL DEVELOPMENT
-**It will be merged with master and renamed to main in an upcoming commit**
+**The master branch is currently deprecated.
+It will be merged with rebuild and renamed to main in an upcoming commit**

 ## Development